jerome-lux/pymosaic/README.md

     - reuse: number of time a tile can be reused in the mosaic.
 Higher values creates better mosaic, but with less variety.
 Very low value could produce strange results...
 If the number of images in the tiles_dir is not sufficient, tiles will be reused (after all images have been used 'reused' times).
 Note that this parameter has a different effect when used with kdtree.
     - randomize: iterate the image randomly.
 Way better that sequentially, especially if the number of tile is small.
     - method: either 'brute-force (default) or 'kdtree'. kdtree is better to deal with large image database > 100k images for example.
-    -When method='kdtree' the reuse args is used to add a bit of variety in the returned tiles. if reuse=k, each tiles is chosen randomly from the k-th nearest neighbors.
+    - When method='kdtree' the reuse args is used to add a bit of variety in the returned tiles. if reuse=k, each tiles is chosen randomly from the k-th nearest neighbors.
+    - bucket_size: used when method='brute-force', to make mosaic building faster.

     build_mosaic also return the created mosaic image